POLICY INDEX

 RESOURCE LINKS POLICY

-• EDUVISA Graduate School of Management (www.eduvisa.co.uk), or third parties may provide, links to other websites or resources.
-As EDUVISA Graduate School of Management has no control of such sites and resources, you acknowledge and agree that EDUVISA Graduate School of Management is not responsible for the availability of such sites or resources and does not endorse and is not responsible or liable for any content, advertising, products, or other materials on or available from such sites or resources or the policies of such sites and resources.
+• EduVisa Graduate School of Management (www.EduVisa.co.uk), or third parties may provide, links to other websites or resources.
+As EduVisa Graduate School of Management has no control of such sites and resources, you acknowledge and agree that EduVisa Graduate School of Management is not responsible for the availability of such sites or resources and does not endorse and is not responsible or liable for any content, advertising, products, or other materials on or available from such sites or resources or the policies of such sites and resources.

-• EDUVISA Graduate School of Management is not responsible or liable, directly, or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such site or resource.
+• EduVisa Graduate School of Management is not responsible or liable, directly, or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such site or resource.

-• EDUVISA Graduate School of Management cannot be held responsible for the non-delivery or non-performance of third-party institutions or organisations that EDUVISA Graduate School of Management is required to collaborate with for academic and/or legal purposes.
+• EduVisa Graduate School of Management cannot be held responsible for the non-delivery or non-performance of third-party institutions or organisations that EduVisa Graduate School of Management is required to collaborate with for academic and/or legal purposes.

 WEBSITE CORRECTIONS POLICY

-EDUVISA Graduate School of Management uses reasonable endeavours to ensure the information on the website is accurate.
+EduVisa Graduate School of Management uses reasonable endeavours to ensure the information on the website is accurate.
 However, the information and product listings on the site may contain typographical errors or inaccuracies and may not be complete or current on a given date.
-EDUVISA Graduate School of Management cannot provide any guarantee that any information is accurate, complete, up-to-date and, to the fullest extent permitted by law, accepts no liability for any loss or damage caused by any reliance placed on such information placed by the website user or any person to whom such information is communicated.
-EDUVISA Graduate School of Management shall have the right at any time without any liability or notice to amend, or remove any website content including prices, marketing literature, or other documents if such alterations do not materially affect the quality of services provided.
+EduVisa Graduate School of Management cannot provide any guarantee that any information is accurate, complete, up-to-date and, to the fullest extent permitted by law, accepts no liability for any loss or damage caused by any reliance placed on such information placed by the website user or any person to whom such information is communicated.
+EduVisa Graduate School of Management shall have the right at any time without any liability or notice to amend, or remove any website content including prices, marketing literature, or other documents if such alterations do not materially affect the quality of services provided.

 WEBSITE DISCLAIMER POLICY

-The user of www.eduvisa.co.uk hereby agrees that the use of the website shall be at the sole risk of the user.
-To the fullest extent permitted by law, EDUVISA Graduate School of Management, and any subsidiary, parent, affiliate, officer, director, licensor, employee, supplier, distributor, reseller agent, owner, or operator of www.eduvisa.co.uk, disclaim all warranties, express or implied, in connection with the website and the use thereof.
-EDUVISA Graduate School of Management makes no warranties or representations about the accuracy or completeness of the website content or the content of any sites linked to this site and assumes no liability or responsibility for any (i) errors, mistakes, or inaccuracies of content, (ii) personal injury or property damage, of any nature whatsoever, resulting from access to and use of the website, (iii) any unauthorized access to or use of our secure servers and/or any and all personal information stored therein, (iv) any interruption or cessation of transmission to or from the website, (iv) any bugs, viruses, trojan horses, or the like which may be transmitted to or through our website by any third party, and/or (v) any omissions or errors in any content or for any loss or damage of any kind incurred as a result of the use of any content posted, emailed, transmitted, or otherwise made available via the website.
-EDUVISA Graduate School of Management does not warrant, guarantee, endorse, or assume responsibility for any hyperlinked website or other promotion, and EDUVISA Graduate School of Management will not be a party to or in any way be responsible for monitoring any transaction between the user and third-party providers of products or services.
-No information or advice, whether written or oral, obtained by you from EDUVISA Graduate School of Management or through or from the service shall create any warranty not expressly stated in the terms of use.
+The user of www.EduVisa.co.uk hereby agrees that the use of the website shall be at the sole risk of the user.
+To the fullest extent permitted by law, EduVisa Graduate School of Management, and any subsidiary, parent, affiliate, officer, director, licensor, employee, supplier, distributor, reseller agent, owner, or operator of www.EduVisa.co.uk, disclaim all warranties, express or implied, in connection with the website and the use thereof.
+EduVisa Graduate School of Management makes no warranties or representations about the accuracy or completeness of the website content or the content of any sites linked to this site and assumes no liability or responsibility for any (i) errors, mistakes, or inaccuracies of content, (ii) personal injury or property damage, of any nature whatsoever, resulting from access to and use of the website, (iii) any unauthorized access to or use of our secure servers and/or any and all personal information stored therein, (iv) any interruption or cessation of transmission to or from the website, (iv) any bugs, viruses, trojan horses, or the like which may be transmitted to or through our website by any third party, and/or (v) any omissions or errors in any content or for any loss or damage of any kind incurred as a result of the use of any content posted, emailed, transmitted, or otherwise made available via the website.
+EduVisa Graduate School of Management does not warrant, guarantee, endorse, or assume responsibility for any hyperlinked website or other promotion, and EduVisa Graduate School of Management will not be a party to or in any way be responsible for monitoring any transaction between the user and third-party providers of products or services.
+No information or advice, whether written or oral, obtained by you from EduVisa Graduate School of Management or through or from the service shall create any warranty not expressly stated in the terms of use.
 As with the purchase of a product or service through any medium or in any environment, the user should exercise good judgement and caution where appropriate.

 LIMITATION OF LIABILITY POLICY

-In no event shall EDUVISA Graduate School of Management, or any subsidiary, parent, affiliate, officer, director, licensor, employee, supplier, distributor, reseller agent, owner, or operator of, be liable to you for any indirect, direct, special, punitive, incidental, or consequential damages whatsoever resulting from any (i) mistakes, errors, or inaccuracies of content, (ii) personal injury or property damage, of any nature whatsoever, resulting from your access to and use of our website, (iii) any unauthorized access to or use of our secure servers and/or any and all personal information stored therein, (iv) any interruption or cessation of transmission to or from our website, (iv) any bugs, trojan horses, viruses, or the like, which may be transmitted to or through our website by any third party, and/or (v) any omissions or errors in any content or for any loss or damage of any kind incurred as a result of the use of any content posted, transmitted, emailed, or otherwise made available via the website, whether based on warranty, tort, contract, or any other legal theory, and whether or not the company is advised of the possibility of such damages.
+In no event shall EduVisa Graduate School of Management, or any subsidiary, parent, affiliate, officer, director, licensor, employee, supplier, distributor, reseller agent, owner, or operator of, be liable to you for any indirect, direct, special, punitive, incidental, or consequential damages whatsoever resulting from any (i) mistakes, errors, or inaccuracies of content, (ii) personal injury or property damage, of any nature whatsoever, resulting from your access to and use of our website, (iii) any unauthorized access to or use of our secure servers and/or any and all personal information stored therein, (iv) any interruption or cessation of transmission to or from our website, (iv) any bugs, trojan horses, viruses, or the like, which may be transmitted to or through our website by any third party, and/or (v) any omissions or errors in any content or for any loss or damage of any kind incurred as a result of the use of any content posted, transmitted, emailed, or otherwise made available via the website, whether based on warranty, tort, contract, or any other legal theory, and whether or not the company is advised of the possibility of such damages.
 The foregoing limitation of liability shall apply to the fullest extent permitted by law in the applicable jurisdiction.
-The user of the website specifically acknowledges that EDUVISA Graduate School of Management shall not be liable for user submissions or for any offensive, defamatory, or illegal conduct of any third party and that the risk of harm or damage from the foregoing rests entirely with you.
-The website (www.eduvisa.co.uk) is controlled and offered by EDUVISA Graduate School of Management from its registered address in the United Kingdom as well as approved digital platforms and secure data centres around the world.
-Those who access or use www.eduvisa.co.uk from other jurisdictions do so of their own volition and are responsible for compliance with local law.
+The user of the website specifically acknowledges that EduVisa Graduate School of Management shall not be liable for user submissions or for any offensive, defamatory, or illegal conduct of any third party and that the risk of harm or damage from the foregoing rests entirely with you.
+The website (www.EduVisa.co.uk) is controlled and offered by EduVisa Graduate School of Management from its registered address in the United Kingdom as well as approved digital platforms and secure data centres around the world.
+Those who access or use www.EduVisa.co.uk from other jurisdictions do so of their own volition and are responsible for compliance with local law.

-PLAGIARISM POLICY
+ACADEMIC MISCONDUCT, MALPRACTICE AND PLAGIARISM POLICY

 • Collusion includes, but is not limited to, the conscious collaboration, without official approval, between two or more students, in the preparation and production of work which is then submitted as individual work.
 In cases where one (or more) student has copied from another, all students involved may be penalised.